Terms of the award

 Each member of the Jury will evaluate 10 proposals and submit a form with their report on each of those proposals.
 These reports will include the awarding of points for each of the evaluation criteria (see Section 5 of the Terms below), accompanied by a brief justification.

 The proposal that is awarded the most points will be the winner.
 The Jury will also be able to select as many as five Special Mentions.
+Two special mentions will be deliver to the best experiences linked to the IOPD thematic priorities for 2020: “climate change” and “gender approach”.

 Final Stage - Publication of Results and Feedback